pwr-Solaar/Solaar/docs/capabilities.md

 permanently non-functional if something goes wrong with the update or the update installs the wrong firmware.

-Solaar does keep track of some changeable state of a device between invocations.
+Solaar does keep track of some changeable settings of a device between invocations.
 When it starts, it restores on-line devices to their previously-known state, and while running it restores devices to their previously-known state when the device itself comes on line.